 Luis Rodolfo Abinader Corona, president of the Dominican Republic, hands over the SICA presidency to Hon.
-John Briceño, Prime Minister of Belize institutional strengthening, democratic security, climate change, and sustainable development.
-Additionally, Belize will also be focusing on issues on its national development agenda such as climate change, food security, migration, and deeper engagement with CARICOM and
+John Briceño, Prime Minister of Belize

+BELIZE CITY, Mon.
+Dec.
+12, 2022

 On Friday, December 9, the Prime Minister of Belize, Hon.
 John Briceño, assumed the presidency Pro-Tempore (PPT) of the Central American Integration System (SICA) from the outgoing SICA president, Luis Rodolfo Abinader Corona, president of the Dominican Republic, at the LVI Meeting of Heads of State and Government of SICA held in Santiago de Caballeros, Dominican Republic.